 If selected for an interview, applicants will be notified via phone or email.
 Interviews are generally conducted every Monday and Tuesday from August to April during the application cycle (subject to change).

-There will be three one-on-one interviews conducted.
+There will be two one-on-one interviews conducted.
 Each interview will be approximately 20 minutes each.
 The interviewer will have the candidates complete application to review prior to the interview and will submit a written evaluation based on the interview portion of the day.
 Interviews are open file.

 Be prepared to spend the entire day with us and dress your best!